syntaxpresso/core/README.md

 The primary goal is to serve as a universal backend for IDE plugins and programmatic code automation.
 Syntaxpresso Core centralizes complex refactoring logic into a single portable binary, eliminating the need to reimplement business rules for each text editor.

-> **Developer-Focused Documentation**: This README contains basic technical architecture, implementation details, and integration guides for developers building IDE plugins or extending Core's.
+> **Developer-Focused Documentation**: This README contains basic technical architecture, implementation details, and integration guides for developers building IDE plugins or extending Core's functionalities.
 If you want to use the plugin on your IDE, refer to these repositories:

 - [Neovim](https://github.com/syntaxpresso/syntaxpresso.nvim)